 There is a soft spot on a baby’s head known as fontanel.
 Touching this soft spot could be worrisome for parents but it’s not.
 Although it needs not to be touched in a hard way.
 Eventually, this skull area will be fully developed within a few months after birth.

 Cradle cap is a patchy and scaly scalp condition which some babies develop on their heads.
 It is common yet harmless.
 Although it may get itchy.
 Babies may develop cradle cap in the form of thick, yellow or brown scaly patches within the first few weeks after birth.

 This condition could be prevented by combing your baby’s scalp with a soft comb.
 However, If the cradle cap develops it could be very itchy and flaky later on.
 However, when it comes off it could pull baby’s hair too.
 Use a baby comb to prevent cradle cap.
 Talk to the pediatrician in case it’s very itchy or bleeding.

 Babies tend to stay awake up at night and sleep during the day.
 In order to ensure a consistent sleeping pattern, make sure you have the lights turned off during the night and lights turned on in the daytime.
 They might be too little to understand this whole concept at this tender age but eventually, they will get it.

 I highly recommend using a sound machine for babies.
 They sleep better and longer.
 Although being a mom, you are going to be sleep-deprived for a few months, learn how to manage sleep deprivations as a new mom.

 Are you just close to your delivery date?
-This Free Sleep eBook will help you make a good start.
-Learn newborns’ sleep basic and put your journey in the right direction, and helps you avoid sleep mistakes that new parents make with newborns.
+Learn newborns’ sleep basics and put your journey in the right direction, and helps you avoid sleep mistakes that new parents make with newborns.